ValiantDmello/Eventech/eventech-backend/README.md

 # Eventech (Event Management) Backend

 ## Overview
 The Event Management backend provides a RESTful API for managing events and attendees.
-It serves as the data source for the Event Management Frontend repository ().
+It serves as the data source for the Event Management Frontend.

 ## Features